Haiti hero image

 Jacmel & Southern Coast

-- Côte des Arcadins or Petit-Goâve allow rest and donor appreciation by the sea.
+• Côte des Arcadins or Petit-Goâve provide rest and supporter engagement by the sea.

 Plateau Central & Hinterland